 You’ll need: A pestle and mortar

-2 medium courgettes, grated (or an unripe papaya or mango)
+2 medium courgettes, grated (or preferably an unripe papaya or mango if you can find one)

 2 Tbs dry roasted peanuts